Teenage Mutant Ninja Turtles: Turtles in Time: Remake

 The 2009 remake, Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled, features new graphics and sounds.
-The graphics were remade completely in 3D, with players moving in and out of a true 3D camera.
+The graphics were remade in 3D, with players moving in and out of a true 3D camera.
 The opening and closing cinematics were remade with a stylized 2D look.
 The vocal quips of the arcade version return, re-recorded by the cast of the 2003 cartoon.
 The music was also re-done.

-Re-Shelled was based on the original arcade machine, rather than on the SNES version.
+Re-Shelled was based on the original arcade machine, rather than on the Super NES version.
 As a result, the extra stages and enemy characters from the earlier home version were excluded.
 The gameplay remained similar, except that players can attack in eight directions.
 The game can also be played online with up to four players.
 This version also features a Survival mode, Quickplay mode, multiple difficulties and Achievements/Trophy support.